Port of Hastings

-A liquefaction plant using established technology already in use around the world will convert hydrogen gas into liquefied hydrogen (LH2).
+The liquefaction plant will use established technology already in use around the world will convert hydrogen gas into liquefied hydrogen (LH2).
 The liquefaction process will cool the hydrogen gas to −253°C and reduce it to 1/800th of its gaseous volume.

-The plant will be the first hydrogen liquefaction facility in Australia for demonstration purposes.
+The plant is the first hydrogen liquefaction facility in Australia for demonstration purposes.

 Liquefied hydrogen will be held in a storage container before being loaded onto a marine carrier for transport to Japan.
 KHI is developing a specialised system to load the liquefied hydrogen onto the carrier.

 KHI has more experience than any other company in the storage and transport of liquefied hydrogen.
-It built the storage tanks used to hold hydrogen rocket fuel at the Japan Aerospace Exploration Agency (JAXA) Tanegashima Space Centre.
+The company built the storage tanks used to hold hydrogen rocket fuel at the Japan Aerospace Exploration Agency (JAXA) Tanegashima Space Centre.
 This technology has been in use for more than 25 years.